KrasnitzLab/sgains/docs/tutorial-navin2011.md

     ```

 * Note that your configuration file contains values for most of the
 pipeline parameters.
+So once you have a configuration file you can skip most
-You can skip most of the parameters and use:
+of the parameters and use:

     ```
     sgains.py -p 8 process -o Navin2011_T10_Results